SGenheden/Tutorials/SolvationSolute/README.md

 Remove the `[ defaults ]` and `[ atomtypes ]` directives and the lines that follow them.
 In principle the `1-octanol.itp` file should start with the `[ moleculetype ]` directive, but the comments in the beginning you can keep.

 Now we can create the system topology file.
-For water it should look something like this and you can call it `toluene-wat.top`
+For water it should look something like this and you can call it `toluene_wat.top`

     #include "ffnonbonded.itp"
     #include "toluene_gmx.itp"